mavjav-edu/pcc_2e/beyond_pcc/ai_player.md

 ### Changing strategies mid-level

-I don't want to give away all the best strategies, because it's a lot of fun to try different approaches on your own.
+The book's author says he doesn't want to give away all the best strategies, because it's a lot of fun to try different approaches on your own.
 So I'll close out this guide by introducing two final ideas you can play with.
 The first is to use different strategies depending on the size of the remaining fleet.
 The second is to focus on a specific alien.

 Clearly the sweeping approach works well to destroy most of the fleet.
 But it struggles when there's only one alien left, and most of the bullets just fly up through an empty screen.
 It seems a good idea to respond differently near the end of a level, than when there's a mostly full fleet.